Bibliographic record: Formats

 Today's bibliographic record formats originate from the times of the traditional paper-based isolated libraries, their self-contained collections and their corresponding library cataloguing systems.
 The modern formats, while reflecting this heritage in their structure, are machine-readable and most commonly conform to the MARC standards.

 The subject bibliography databases (such as Chemical Abstracts, Medline, PsycInfo, or Web of Science) do not use the same kinds of bibliographical standards as does the library community.
 In this context, the Common Communication Format is the best known standard.

-The Library of Congress is currently developing BIBFRAME, a new RDF schema for expressing bibliographic data.

-BIBFRAME is still in draft form, but several libraries are already testing cataloging under the new format.
+In 2011, the Library of Congress began development of BIBFRAME, a RDF schema for expressing bibliographic data as a successor to MARC 21.
+BIBFRAME matured to version 2.0 in 2016, and will serve as the basis of cataloging in the Library of Congress' transition from its Voyager ILS to FOLIO.
+The system is expected to be live in Summer 2025.
+Following suit, BIBFRAME is being adopted by many other library systems such as Columbia University Libraries, Stanford University Libraries, Cornell University Library, University of Illinois Urbana-Champaign University Library, National Széchényi Library, and the Engineer Research and Development Center Library.

 BIBFRAME is particularly noteworthy because it describes resources using a number of different entities and relationships, unlike standard library records, which aggregate many types of information into a single independently understandable record.

 The digital catalog of the National Library of France has the peculiarity to report notes about access and restrictions as well as the physical collocation of any single paper copy of each title, that exists in one of the libraries associated to their keeping system.
 This set of metadata allows to enforce the long-term digital preservation and content availability.